Statistics Show Pedestrians Face Significant Dangers In Delaware

 - Traffic law violations or motorist errors.
 Accidents involving pedestrians may also be caused by speeding, distracted driving, making quick turns through crosswalks, and failure to see pedestrians due to cars parked along the roadway.

 Because they lack the protective outer shell of a vehicle, pedestrians involved in accidents are particularly vulnerable to serious injury and death.
-If a pedestrian is fortunate enough to survive an accident, they're often left unable to work and facing a long and painful recovery period that brings with it a significant financial burden.
+If a pedestrian is fortunate enough to survive an accident, they're often left unable to work and facing a long and painful recovery period that brings a significant financial burden.

 If this describes your situation, the skilled legal team with the Morris James Personal Injury Group can help you explore your legal options and fight for compensation for damages, such as medical expenses, lost wages, pain and suffering, and more.
-Contact us today to arrange a no-cost, no-obligation initial consultation to discuss your case.
+Contact us today for a no-cost, no-obligation initial consultation to discuss your case.